 In this first round of presentations, teams will deliver their findings in a business casual setting to staff of Residence Life and UES.
 The staff of these departments will serve as judges in this first found.
 They will confer in the days after the presentations and select four teams (two from each level) that will advance to the final round.
-The advancing teams will receive comments from the judges on how to improve their presentations.
-All participants from the previous rounds will be invited to attend the final round to view the finalist presentations.
+They will receive comments from the judges on how to improve their presentations.